karatelabs/karate/karate-robot/README.md

 * Navigation via image detection
 * Tightly integrated into Karate

+## Examples
+Refer to the [`examples/robot-test`](../examples/robot-test) project which is a stand-alone Maven project that can be used as a starting point.

 ## Using
 The `karate-robot` capabilities are not part of the `karate-core`, because they bring in a few extra dependencies.